Thirty-one (card game): Switch

-At the end of the game, the winner is decided in the same way as in the normal game of Thirty-One, although if a player has a hand of three cards of the same suit and is greater than 21, they may choose to restart the game making their hand the new face-up hand for the new game and re-dealing all hands for the other players and the face-down hand.
+At the end of the game, the winner is decided in the same way as in the normal game of thirty-one, although if a player has a hand of three cards of the same suit and is greater than 21, they may choose to restart the game making their hand the new face-up hand for the new game and re-dealing all hands for the other players and the face-down hand.

-No-elimination thirty-one
+No-elimination variant

 This is a version which uses a running total instead of money or tokens.
 After each round of the game, each player earns points for a running total as follows: